 - Otherwise adversely affects an individual’s employment opportunities.

-- Intimidation: For the purposes of this policy, intimidation is a form of harassment that, while it may not be prohibited by anti-discrimination laws, involves verbal or physical conduct that demonstrates:
+- Intimidation: For the purposes of this policy, intimidation is a form of harassment that, while it may not be prohibited by anti-discrimination laws, involves verbal, written, or physical conduct that demonstrates:

 - Hostility or aversion toward an individual;